-An entrepreneurial spirit will help kids thrive in all situations as they develop growth mindset.
+An entrepreneurial spirit will help kids thrive in all situations as they explore what they want to do when they grow up.
 Some will be more apt to move in this direction of independence that entrepreneurs have.
 At the very least, teaching these skills to children will give them many skills to thrive throughout life.

 Why Is It Important To Encourage Entrepreneurship?